-You can download a complete copy of Vance v.
-Ball State University here [pdf].
+You can read a full copy of the UTSW v.
+Nassar here [pdf].

 Last week the Fifth Circuit Court of Appeals reversed a widely criticized trial court ruling that had held that a discharge of an employee because she was lactating or expressing breast milk did not constitute unlawful sex discrimination.
 In EEOC v.
 Houston Funding, II, Ltd, the employer moved for summary judgment arguing that Title VII did not cover “breast pump discrimination.”